mafaca/UtinyRipper/README.md

 uTinyRipper is a tool for extracting assets from serialized files (*CAB-*\*, *\*.assets*, *\*.sharedAssets*, etc.) and assets bundles (*\*.unity3d*, *\*.assetbundle*, etc.) and converting them into native Engine format.

-Important note: work on this project has been suspended.
-The Author is going to restart it from scratch, please redirect development and focus on other things.
-So don't waste your time on PRs, propositions or complex issues.
-The only exception is bug fixes.
+Important note: work on this repository has been suspended.
+A [fork](https://github.com/ds5678/AssetRipper) has taken over development.
+Please redirect all [pull requests](https://github.com/ds5678/AssetRipper/pulls) and [issues](https://github.com/ds5678/AssetRipper/issues) to that repository.

-Supported versions: 1.x to 2019.x (since development is suspended, 2020.x or greater won't be supported)
+Supported versions: `1.x` to `2019.x`.
+Since development is suspended, 2020.x and greater won't be supported on this repository.
+Please use the [AssetRipper fork](https://github.com/ds5678/AssetRipper).

 ## Export features
 * Scenes